u-blox/u-blox-sho-OpenCPU/README.md

 board.

 ## Zephyr
-Board support packages for the following EVKs have been merged with the Zephyr project mainline repository: https://github.com/zephyrproject-rtos/zephyr
+Board support packages for the following boards have been merged with the Zephyr project mainline repository: https://github.com/zephyrproject-rtos/zephyr

 | EVK board    | Folder                  |